theArnoll/Charge_Limitation_Switch/README.md

-### This project is still still in the conceptual stage.
-It have NOT be tested
+> The serial communication function is **still to be developed**.
+The current code will loop 1hr connect / 4hrs disconnect by default

-### A little USB stick that can switch VCC automatically by time based on CH552 or ATtiny85
+## A little USB stick that can switch VCC automatically by time based on CH552 or ATtiny85

 ### BOM: